conan-io/conan-io.github.io/_posts/2026-09-02-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

-To try this with an existing package, we use [LunaSVG](https://conan.io/center/recipes/lunasvg), a C++ SVG rendering library with a package available in ConanCenter.
+To try this with an existing package, we use [LunaSVG](https://conan.io/center/recipes/lunasvg), a C++ SVG rendering library packaged in ConanCenter.
 The application creates an SVG scene in Swift and asks LunaSVG to render it to a PNG.

 Swift knows how to call supported C++ APIs, while Conan provides LunaSVG, its transitive dependencies, and the information needed to compile and link the